yluo39github/yluo39github.github.io/_pages/research.md

 layout: page
 title: Research
 permalink: /projects/
 description: My research path began with hardware security primitives and progressed to the system level.
-FPGA Virtualization is a key aspect of many of my Ph.D. research projects.
-My current research direction will focus more on the contribution of hardware systems to security and privacy, and continuously explore truly valuable cloud computing systems from hardware, system, and software levels.
+FPGA Virtualization is a key aspect of my Ph.D. research.
+My current research direction will focus more on the contribution of hardware systems to security and privacy.
+I will continue to explore truly valuable cloud computing systems from hardware, system, and software levels.
-nav: false
+nav: true
 nav_order: 2
 horizontal: false
 ---